joetifa2003/weaver/paper/main.typ

   {name: n, age: a} => echo(n + " is a minor")
 }
 ```,
-  caption: [Pattern matching with guards.],
+  caption: [Pattern matching with guards],
 ) <fig:guards>

 You can put any variable like `n` or `a` shown in @fig:guards, anywhere a pattern is expected, and then you can use them like a normal variable, and also add extra `if` guards to the pattern.